abuicke/tarot/qabalah/Qabalah.md

 Binah -
 Chesed -
 Geburah -
-Tiphareth - Akash
+Tiphareth - Space (Akash)
 Netzach - Magnetism
-Hod -
+Hod - Electricity
-Yesod - Electricity
+Yesod - Electromagnetism
 Malkuth - Matter

 ## The Cards

 Trumps are paths on the Tree.
 Pips are sephiroth.
-Court cards are triads (except in the case of the princesses).
+Court cards are triads, certain ways energy flows across the tree (except in the case of the princesses).